dakujem/toru/readme.md

 $images = $listImages($dir);
 ```

-And what if you could create equivalent generator like this...
+And what if you could create an equivalent generator like this...
 ```php
 $images = _dash(new RecursiveIteratorIterator(new RecursiveDirectoryIterator($dir))) // recursively iterate over a dir
     ->filter(fn(SplFileInfo $fileInfo) => !$fileInfo->isDir())                       // reject directories